subhadipbhowmik/BMI-Calculation-App/README.md

 # BMI Calo

 It is a Simple BMI calculator Application for Android.
-Very simple and minimalistic design with consistent design pattern.
+Very simple and minimalistic design with a consistent design pattern.
 Check your BMI today.

 ## App Features